jeffjirsa/tablecleaner/README.md

 ```

 In this case,
-		- counter_name describes the counter,
+* counter_name describes the counter,
-		- counter_time_interval sets the resolution,
+* counter_time_interval denotes the resolution (year, month, day, hour, etc),
-		- counter_time_partition is the first timestamp within that partition, and
+* counter_time_partition is the first timestamp within a partition, and
-		- counter_time is a clustering key to order the counters within the partition.
+* counter_time is a clustering key to order the counters within the partition.

 Given that Cassandra does not (and likely will not) support TTLs on counters, if
 you wanted to remove high resolution (per-second) counters after 90 days, this